Qijie-Sun/Stock-Analyzer/README.md

 - Bollinger Bands: Plotted alongside historical price for clear visuals
 - RSI: Plotted in a separate chart to show past and current RSI value
 - Trading Signals: Generated based on bollinger bands and plotted on historical price chart
+- Stock Info: Includes metrics such as the EPS, PE Ratio, Revenue, Income, etc

 ## Technical Details
 ### Bollinger Bands